History d'Istrie

 World War II

-German invasion of Yugoslavia in April 1941.
-Istria and a large part of Dalmatia are annexed by Mussolini's Italy.
+After the German invasion of Yugoslavia in April 1941, Istria and a large part of Dalmatia were annexed by Mussolini's Italy.
 Axis forces set up satellite regimes, notably in Croatia.
-In Zagreb, power is handed over to the Ustashi ultranationalists.
+In Zagreb, power was handed over to the Ustashi ultranationalists.
 It is the triumphant return of Ante Pavelić, which sets up a policy of persecution of political opponents (Serbs, antifascists, Croatian communists).
 He introduces racial laws against Jews and Gypsies, opens deportation and/or concentration camps.
 This war caused nearly 300,000 deaths in Croatia.
-In the summer of 1941, the Croatian resistance, allied to the Chetniks (party of the kingdom of Yugoslavia) is organized.
-The antifascist partizan were led by the communist Josip Broz, known as Tito.
-In June 1943, the Croatian maquis acquired a civil staff, which became theFederalna Država Hrvatska (Federal State of Croatia).
+In the summer of 1941, the Croatian resistance, allied with the Chetniks (monarchist party of Yugoslavia), was organised.
+Some anti-fascist Partizan were led by the communist Josip Broz, known as Tito.
+In June 1943, the Croatian maquis set up a civil staff, which became theFederalna Država Hrvatska (Federal State of Croatia).

 29 novembre 1945